Our 2023 America’s Next Great Intern contest was a HUGE hit.

 The free contest is open to middle school, high school and postsecondary students in any CTE or project-based (hands-on) class or program.

-Students will need to submit examples of their work for the following categories:
+Students will submit examples of their work in the following categories:

 Rubin will provide instructions and examples for each category and a single Google Form for students to submit all components.